 Light usage would be 2-3 hours a day.
 Moderate usage would be 4-6 hours a day, with possibly a couple of 8-hour stints in the chair over a given week, and heavy usage would be anything more than 6 hours a day.

-As long as your measurements are a good fit with the chair, then the upholstery won’t matter as much because you won’t be spending extended periods of time in the chair anyway.
-So if you’re a fan of leather or vinyl, go for it!
+As long as your measurements are a good fit for the chair, the upholstery won’t matter as much because you won’t spend extended time in it anyway.
+So, if you’re a fan of leather or vinyl, go for it!
 It’s not breathable, but again, it won’t matter based on your average daily use.

-If you’d classify yourself as a “Moderate Daily User,” then the sturdiness of the base and the upholstery on the chair starts to matter more.
+If you’d classify yourself as a “Moderate Daily User,” then the sturdiness of the base and the upholstery on the chair matter more.

 At a minimum, you’ll want a reinforced, heavy-duty nylon base, but steel is even better.

-In terms of upholstery, Moderate Daily Use is really where mesh shines because it’s breathable, and that’s going to help keep you cool and comfortable.
-Conversely, leather/PU starts looking less attractive because the longer you spend in the chair, the hotter and sweatier you’re going to get, and by the end of the day, you’re going to be hating it.
+In terms of upholstery, Moderate Daily Use is really where mesh shines because it’s breathable, which helps keep you cool and comfortable.
+Conversely, leather/PU starts looking less attractive because the longer you spend in the chair, the hotter and sweatier you’ll get, and by the end of the day, you’ll hate it.

 SIHOO chair in all black, with mesh backrest, thick seat cushion, adjustable lumbar pillow, and aluminum alloy base

-Finally, if you consider yourself to be a power user and plan to spend long stints in the chair every day, you’re almost certainly not going to want leather/PU upholstery.
+Finally, if you consider yourself a power user and plan to spend long stints in the chair every day, you won’t want leather or PU upholstery.

 Fabric is likely the best choice because all mesh chairs have no padding, and at some point, the breathability becomes less important than some good, old-fashioned padding, although there is a caveat here…

-And in terms of the chair base, steel is the optimal choice, but ruggedized nylon can work if you’ve really got your heart set on a particular model, and that’s the only base option you have.
+Steel is the optimal choice for the chair base, but ruggedized nylon can work if you’ve really got your heart set on a particular model and that’s your only base option.

 How To Pick A Good Office ChairProper Positioning